 g) summary of collaboration between the programmes and regional offices in undertaking the activities of the study group.

-12.5.2 The preparation of Recommendations should follow the general practice of the Union.
-Examples include the Recommendations and resolutions of WTDCs.
+3.10.5.2 The preparation of Recommendations should follow the general practice of the Union.
 A Recommendation should stand alone.
 Information may be annexed to the Recommendations, in order to accomplish this.
 A template Recommendation is set out in Annex 1 to this resolution.

 SECTION 4 – Submission, processing and presentation of contributions